-A mid-winter ice storm has knocked out the power on your block, and the temperature on the thermostat is plummeting.
+A midwinter ice storm has knocked out the power on your block, and the temperature on the thermostat is plummeting.
 With the power company sidelined by impassable roads, you are left to fend for yourself.
 Are you prepared?
-Get prepared by investing in a reliable non-electric heater that will keep your family toasty when your HVAC system can’t.
+If not, get prepared by investing in a reliable non-electric heater to keep your family toasty when your HVAC system can’t.

-- BEST NATURAL GAS PICK: Mr. Heater 30,000 BTU Vent Free Natural Gas Heater
+- BEST NATURAL GAS: Mr. Heater Vent Free Natural Gas Heater MHVFB30NGT